Francophone Studies Major

 Major Requirements

 The Francophone Studies major is an interdisciplinary program designed for students interested in the language, literature and culture of France, but also the art, history, philosophy and political systems of the wider French-speaking world.
 The major is also appropriate for students interested in multiple academic disciplines and cross-discipline perspectives.
-The Francophone Studies major requires 10 courses
+The Francophone Studies major requires 10 courses, at least five courses taught in French, and up to five courses taught in English.

 Code | Title | Hours |